sreding/adadeltaq-finstory/sentiment_classifier.markdown

 - The same stability can be found for years 2018 and 2019, which is quite surprising considering that in these months we have witnessed the [US-China Trade war](https://www.bbc.com/news/business-45899310) as well as the withdrawal of the US from the [multinational nuclear deal](https://edition.cnn.com/interactive/2020/01/world/us-iran-conflict-timeline-trnd/) which led to political instability in the Middle East throughout the following years.
 - Finally, the graph displays a clear reduction in positive quotations at the beginnig of year 2020 which corresponds to the beginning of the ongoing coronavirus pandemic.

 We also analyzed how the average sentiment expressed in financial quotes developed over time in the past years.
 The plots presented here show for each year, starting from 2015 until 2020, the average financial sentiment.
-Similar conclusions can be drawn as before, but here it becomes even clearer the larger sentiment variability characterozing the end of 2015 and the full year of 2016.
+Similar conclusions can be drawn as before, but here it becomes even clearer the larger sentiment variability characterizing the end of 2015 and the full year of 2016.

 ![Time series of the average sentiment](./images/average_sentiment_time_series.png "Time series of the average sentiment")